What Are Performance Levels and Why Do They Matter in Machine Safety Systems

 Possibility of Avoiding the Hazard (P): Evaluates whether the operator can reasonably avoid or limit harm once the hazard occurs.
 If avoidance is feasible, it is rated P1; if avoidance is nearly impossible, it is P2.

 By combining these three parameters, the required Performance Level can be determined.
 For instance, a scenario involving minor injury potential (S1), frequent exposure (F2), and low avoidance possibility (P2) would lead to a Required Performance Level of PLr = C. In this case, the safety-related control system must meet PL C or higher (PL C–PL E) to ensure adequate protection.
+This systematic approach ensures that each safety function is designed with the appropriate reliability, aligning both with regulatory compliance and the operational safety goals of the machine.

 Why Performance Levels Matter